MFA Kids | Learn About Communications

 Think about how you have a conversation with a friend.
 If you are telling a story about how you saw a bear on a camping trip, you can use several forms of communication to share your experience.
 The obvious way to tell a story is to use your words.
 For instance, you can tell your friend that the bear was taller than your tent, but you can also use your hands to emphasize how big the bear was by widening your arms and imitating the bear’s movements in nonverbal ways.
-To be an effective communicator is to use these forms of communication appropriately, and to make sure the person that is listening or watching understands you as you want them to.
+To be an effective communicator is to use these forms of communication in the right way, and to make sure the person who is listening or watching understands you as you want them to.

-Watch the Video
+1. Watch the Video

-Complete the Ad Lib
+2. Complete the Ad Lib

-2. Try our Ad Lib activity by writing above the parentheses to make the story come to life.
-We gave you hints of the type of words that will make the story make sense.
+Try our Ad Lib activity by writing above the parentheses to make the story come to life.
+We gave you hints of the type of words that will help the story make sense.
 The most important thing is to be creative and have fun!
 If you want to write your own story, go ahead!
 Click here to download the Communications Ad Lib.

-Complete the Coloring Page
+3. Complete the Coloring Page

-3. Color!
+Color!
 Another way to communicate is to tell a story through images.
 Fill out the coloring page and think about what is going on in the drawing.
 What’s in the picture?
 Who is in the picture?
 What are their names?
 What are they doing and why?
 Click here to download the coloring page.

-Show Us Your Stuff
+4. Show Us Your Stuff